pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 It's common for ingested data to have a complex structure.
 For example, Avro schemas have [records](https://avro.apache.org/docs/current/spec.html#schema\_record) and [arrays](https://avro.apache.org/docs/current/spec.html#Arrays) and JSON supports [objects](https://json-schema.org/understanding-json-schema/reference/object.html) and [arrays](https://json-schema.org/understanding-json-schema/reference/array.html).&#x20;

-Apache Pinot's data model supports primitive data types (including int, long, float, double, string, bytes), as well as limited multi-value types such as an array of primitive types.
+Apache Pinot's data model supports primitive data types (including int, long, float, double, BigDecimal string, bytes), as well as limited multi-value types such as an array of primitive types (multi-valued BigDecimal type is not supported).
 Such simple data types allow Pinot to build fast indexing structures for good query performance, but it requires some handling of the complex structures.&#x20;

+{% hint style="warning" %}
+Support for `BIG_DECIMAL` type is added after release `0.10.0`.
+{% endhint %}

 There are in general two options for such handling:&#x20;